Mexico, the world's biggest beer exporter, will reduce production because of drought | World

 According to United Nations data, Mexico was the world’s largest exporter of beer in 2021with sales of US$ 5 billion (R$ 25.56 billion, at the current price), followed by the Netherlands, with US$ 2.16 billion (R$ 11 billion, at the current price).

-López Obrador said his government would support the companies if they produced the drink in the country’s southeastern states, a region characterized by its rivers and forests but also high levels of poverty.
+López Obrador said his government would support the companies if they produce the drink in the country’s southeastern states, a region characterized by its rivers and forests but also its high levels of poverty.

 “If they want to continue producing beer, increasing production, they have full support for the south.
 But it can no longer be allowed where there is no water or where the water tables are completely depleted”he said.